jerrymedias/ViewTransitionAPI_App/README.md

 2. **Access the App**: Once the development server is up and running, you can access the app in your browser at http://localhost:3000/.

-# Production Build & serve
+# Production Build & Serve
 To serve the app using the production build, use the following steps:

-1. **Build and Run Production server**: Generate the production build of the app using the following command:
+1. **Build and Run Production Server**: Generate the production build of the app using the following command:

         npm run prod